• Skip to primary navigation

 1. Needle & Thread

-Tavern Law takes its name from the "Pioneer Inn and Tavern Law" that U.S. Congress passed in 1832, allowing inns and saloons to sell alcohol to customers regardless of whether they rented a room for the night.
+We'll begin our intoxicating journey at Tavern Law restaurant on the southern edge of the Capitol Hill district.
+Here, you can access the Needle & Thread speakeasy.
+Tavern Law takes its name from the "Pioneer Inn and Tavern Law" that the U.S. Congress passed in 1832.
+This law allowed inns and saloons to sell alcohol to customers regardless of whether they rented a room for the night.

 The entrance to Needle & Thread, one of the best speakeasies in Seattle, Washington